Experiment 1 Determination of the Acetic Acid Content of Vinegar.

 Compare this value [from (b)] for the three different brand names of vinegar provided.
 For each brand name use the average of at least three (list them) values obtained from your classmates.

-Complete your Lab. worksheet and submit today.
+Complete your Lab. worksheet and submit it tomorrow.

-Answer the following question on your worksheet.
+Answer the following questions on your worksheet.

 1. What is the accuracy of the quantities measured using